All Episodes

 If you want to do this, guys, you Iranians, fine.

-But nobody's gonna do anything.
+But nobody's going to do anything.

 We are at war with Muslims.

-That's though the world's perception is that we're at war with the Muslims.
+The world's perception is that we're at war with the Muslims.

-I mean, uh we're the ones that are abusing prisoners.
+We're the ones that are abusing prisoners.

 We're the ones engaging in torture.

-By the way, the Iranians are violating all these Geneva conventions out there.
+By the way, the Iranians are violating all these Geneva Conventions out there.

 They can't put this woman in a burqa.

-Of course, nobody in this country on the left, the drive-by media, nobody cares about any other nation's violation of any of these so-called agreements between nations, the Geneva Accords conventions or what have you.
+Nobody cares about any other nation's violation of any of these so-called agreements between nations, the Geneva Accords Conventions, or what have you.

-By the way, you remember the uh call we got on Tuesday from Ron in Port Huron, Michigan.
+By the way, you remember the call we got on Tuesday from Ron in Port Huron, Michigan.

 And Ron wanted to know what I thought he should do about it.

-Uh Secret Service hears about stuff like this, and they're very interested.
+Secret Service hears about stuff like this, and they're very interested.

-Uh, and this is reflecting poorly on the school, and I I urged him to copy the professor as well.
+And I urged him to copy the professor as well.

 So I got his note from him.